 - An outdoor pit toilet that is basic in nature but fully stocked

 - If ordered and paid for in advance – beer, wine and/or cider.
-Alcohol must be pre-ordered at least 30 days in advance and will be waiting for you at your desired camp location.

 - The opportunity to dry out wet clothes and/or shoes, with a wood fired stove (this means you can travel even lighter!)

 At Spruce Camp only, take advantage of our 3 fishing boats to head out onto the lake for some of the best fishing in the park.
 A fishing licence is mandatory.

 - 30 to 40 litre pack as you need to carry the items below: